You are listening to the Sean Hannity Radio Show Podcast.

 What would anybody in their right mind who's in a combat situation and sees the exact same scenario unfolding that killed his predecessor?

-You're gonna kill those sons of guns.
+You're going to kill those sons of guns.

 And he did the exact right thing.